B2B Marketing Options – When to DIY and When to Outsource

 - When you hire the right outsource provider, it’s all about results.

-And here are a few reasons why outsourced marketing may not be a good idea for you:
+And here are a few reasons outsourcing may not be the best B2B marketing option for you:

 - Domain expertise is a key component of successful B2B marketing and your outsource provider may not have a strong base of experience in your industry.

-- You give up some control when dealing with contractors instead of “wage slaves.”
+- You give up some control when dealing with contractors instead of paid employees.

 - Assuming you have the expertise to manage the program in-house, you can usually achieve better metrics for a given budget amount.